5 Common Stability Challenges in Lactate Sensors and How to Overcome Them

 To keep things on track, many modern lactate sensors come with built-in temperature compensation features.
 These handy mechanisms adjust the readings based on the surrounding temperature, so you get accurate results no matter the weather.
 Also, a little common sense goes a long way: store your sensors in a consistent, stable environment and use them within the recommended temperature range to avoid any unwelcome surprises.

-2. Enzyme Wear and Tear
+2. Enzyme Wear & Tear

 The workhorse inside your lactate sensor is typically an enzyme like lactate oxidase.
 But, like any hardworking component, it can degrade over time, especially when exposed to harsh environmental conditions.
 When this happens, the sensor’s accuracy can start to slip.